Department of Global Health (University of Washington)

-Education

-Master's Level: The department offers several global health tracks for a master of Public Health degree: General; Leadership, Policy, and Management; Health Metrics and Evaluation; Peace Corps; Epidemiology; and concurrent degrees.

-Doctoral Programs: The department offers a doctoral program in Pathobiology.
-A doctoral program in global health with emphases on health metrics and evaluation and implementation science is in development.

-Fellowship Programs: The department offers post-bachelor and post-graduate fellowship programs with the Institute for Health Metrics and Evaluation.

-Certificate Programs: The department has a certificate program in Global Health and a program in AIDS and STIs.
-Medical students also can take a Global Health Pathway.

-Undergraduate Programs: An undergraduate minor in global health was launched in January 2011.

-Selection of the Chair
+Selection of the chair

 Jim Yong Kim, formerly of Partners in Health and the WHO HIV/AIDS program, was originally a candidate for director of the department, but was not selected.
 A controversial second selection process involving three new candidates took place in late 2005 and early 2006.
 The process was criticized for not being open, and there was concern among the student body and faculty about the chosen chair.
 Some feared that the department would be too heavily oriented towards biomedical research and biotechnology (e.g. vaccine development) and would neglect the broader issues of public health, such as social justice, health disparities, prevention, promotion, human resources in health, and public policy.
 Some also feared that the areas of education and service would be sacrificed for a research agenda, and pointed to the fact that one of the first steps in implementing the department was the leasing of a large facility off campus in Seattle's South Lake Union neighborhood - an area being developed as a biotechnology hub.

-Those within the process argued that planning was open and that the department would be multidisciplinary and would live up to its stated vision of taking a broad approach to global health.
-They also noted that while the department would have some facilities off campus, it would be primarily based at the university; the deans of the schools committed to finding on-campus space to house the department's administrative offices, although much of the lab space was planned to be located in a building in the Eastlake neighborhood.

-In Spring, 2006, Michael Merson of Yale University was offered the position of director.
-However, in July of that year it was announced that Merson had been appointed direct of Duke University's Global Health Institute.

-On September 8, University of Washington announced King K. Holmes, MD, PhD, a world leader in AIDS and infectious disease research and training, to become the first chair of the University of Washington's new Department of Global Health.
-His leadership in global health research and training, and experience as a public-health practitioner, will serve Holmes well in leading the Department of Global Health, according to Paul G. Ramsey, dean of the School of Medicine.
+On September 8, the University of Washington announced King K. Holmes, MD, PhD, a world leader in AIDS and infectious disease research and training, to become the first chair of the University of Washington's new Department of Global Health.